ZehsTeam/repomods-wiki/docs/repolib/api/commands.md

             // The user must type the entire command name and a space before suggestions start showing.
             Suggest,

-            // This argument is optional.
+            // This argument is optional and true by default.
             // Function to determine if the command should be enabled.
             IsEnabled,

-            // This argument is optional.
+            // This argument is optional and true by default.
             // If true, the command will only be accessible in the debug console.
             debugOnly: false
         );